tritiumdev/cereal-ocpp2/src/README.md

 std::experimental::optional to deal with the optional nature of some fields in the OCPP 2.0 specification.

+## time

+Contains code mostly pertaining to parsing rfc3339 formatted time strings - the underlying time point class is intended to be the basis of all time based logic of any derived client/server code.

 ## example

 This directory contains a single example showing a basic serialization operation